anshulsamar/anshulsamar.github.io/_texts/psych103.md

 Inside the fishbowl, students are sharing.
 Some look down at the carpet while others speak out.
 There are nods and verbal acknowledgements, but also silence.
-The quietness, while sometimes sad, is also proud, as if to say: "these are the shoes I walk in, I have no other pair but my own."
+The quietness is heavy.
+At times, it seems to say: "these are the shoes I walk in, I have no other pair but my own."

 [//]: # If our instuititions accepted anger in lieu of
 [//]: # privelege, perhaps things would be different.
+[//]: #“If marginalization could somehow be the lack of priveledge
+[//]: #could somehow be compensated by an abundance of anger, our campus
+[//]: #would be a better place - but sadly, there is no
+[//]: #If an abundance of anger could make up for the shortage of privelege,
+[//]: #perhaps things would be easier

 While reactions are not allowed during the fishbowl, there are plenty to go around.
 There is surprise when members of the Black group talk about biking while black.
 There is hurt when the gender unit begins with three groups, but discussions mostly concern two.
-There is anger when members of the high income group share their views on their wealth.
+There is anger when members of the high income group talk about their understanding of wealth.
 These reactions, on everything from colorism and colonialism to arranged marriage and parenting, are shared in section and debriefs.